 These “extras” can sometimes be the thing that catches the admissions committee’s attention and makes them want to continue studying the rest of your application.
 If you want to get into certain programs, such as research programs, your prior publications and research experiences are not seen as “extras,” but as integral pieces of your application.

 Use the information you gathered in Tip #1 to highlight those things that will show how your background is in line with your chosen program’s goals and mission.
 For example, if community service is important to the program, spotlight the time that you spent volunteering with underprivileged children during your 4 years of undergraduate studies.

-Review your application essays/personal statement and look for particular skills, abilities, talents, or experiences that you should reinforce in your graduate school resume.
+Review your application essays/personal statement and look for particular skills, abilities, talents, or experiences that you should reinforce in your grad school cv.
 Include some highlights from your professional life and the impact you had.

 Highlighting your strengths in your CV

 Be sure to: